oftenzhan/OftenDeck/scripts/oftendeck_new_scratchbuild.md

 curl -sSL https://raw.githubusercontent.com/oftenzhan/OftenDeck/main/scripts/oftendeck_scratchbuild.sh | bash
 ```

 After download in executing, it takes 35 minutes to an hour to fully run.
 Hopefully it doesn't spout any errors.

+Near the very end, it seems like it is stuck, saying something like "Installing 186 of 187" and will stay there for a couple of minutes.
+It is not stuck, this last step just takes the longest.

-If it does, let me know, and install it manually step-by-step using the [detailed build guide](detailed_build.md).
+If it breaks for some reason, please let me know.
+You'll probably need to install it manually step-by-step using the [detailed build guide](detailed_build.md).
 Let me know what the error was so I can fix it.

 # Set 4.
 Run Specific Device Script